compose-spec/compose-spec/05-services.md

 ### mem_swappiness

-`mem_swappiness` defines as a percentage (a value between 0 and 100) for the host kernel to swap out anonymous memory pages used by a container.
+`mem_swappiness` defines as a percentage, a value between 0 and 100, for the host kernel to swap out anonymous memory pages used by a container.

-- a value of 0 turns off anonymous page swapping.
+- `0`: Turns off anonymous page swapping.
-- a value of 100 sets all anonymous pages as swappable.
+- `100`: Sets all anonymous pages as swappable.

-Default value is platform specific.
+The default value is platform specific.

 ### memswap_limit

-`memswap_limit` defines the amount of memory container is allowed to swap to disk.
-This is a modifier attribute that only has meaning if `memory` is also set.
+`memswap_limit` defines the amount of memory the container is allowed to swap to disk.
+This is a modifier attribute that only has meaning if [`memory`](#memor) is also set.
 Using swap allows the container to write excess memory requirements to disk when the container has exhausted all the memory that is available to it.
 There is a performance penalty for applications that swap memory to disk often.